Skip Navigation

 • Provide support: Work one-on-one with the individual or pair them up with a partner who can model or help with the task.

 • Use verbal and visual prompts: Visual prompts can be pictures of the final product or the steps along the way.
-Verbal prompts can be rephrasing the directions or reminding the learner what the instructions for the task are, or offering positive reinforcement and recognition.
+Verbal prompts can be rephrasing the directions, reminding the learner of the task instructions, or offering positive reinforcement and recognition throughout the process.

 Escape behavior may occur because of sensory overload.
 Too much information; time spent on a task; or environmental stimulation such as noise, activity, light, physical contact, or food can cause sensory overload.
 If an individual is experiencing sensory overload or overstimulation, disruptive behavior may result such as irritability, difficulty focusing, muscle tension, restlessness and angry outbursts, panic, or "shutting down."